-The Antilock Brake System (ABS) may be used only if installed in the homologated model for road use.
-The type of system (mechanical or electronic) and the ABS pump/pressure regulator must remain as homologated on the the homologated motorcycle.
+The anti-lock braking system (ABS) may be used only if installed in the homologated model for road use.
+The type of system (mechanical or electronic) and the ABS pump/pressure regulator must remain as homologated on the homologated motorcycle.
 Discs, speed sensor (rotor), master cylinder and the software of the ABS may be modified or replaced.
 Only ferrous materials are allowed for brake discs.

-The Anti Lock Brake system (ABS) can be disconnected and the ABS pump/pressure regulator can be deleted.
+The anti-lock braking system (ABS) can be disconnected, and the ABS pump/pressure regulator can be deleted.